-However, had the condition been diagnosed and treated initially, it may only have needed to be cast in order to properly heal.
-Therefore, in a claim, it could be shown that, even with surgery, significant damage may have been done that could otherwise be completely avoided due to a doctor’s wrongful diagnosis.
+However, if the condition been diagnosed and treated initially, it may only need casting in order to properly heal.
+Therefore, in a claim, it could be shown that, even with surgery, significant damage was done that could otherwise be completely avoided due to a doctor’s wrongful diagnosis.

 Wrongful Diagnosis of Cancer

-One of the most life-threating misdiagnoses that can arise is for cancer.
+One of the most life-threatening misdiagnoses that can arise is cancer.
 Unfortunately, the wrongful diagnosis of cancer is common, including a failure to:

 - Perform simple and routine tests, such as blood test and radiology studies